-In 2016 I took a food intolerance blood test which showed intolerance for yeast.
+In 2019 I took a food intolerance blood test which showed intolerance for yeast.

 Anyone who tells you that a further long list of other ingredients also creates yeast or candida overgrowth in your body (a condition known as candidiasis) is leading you up the garden path.

 I was definitely sucked in, and while I don’t regret it, I have learned a lot in the last 18 months which I want to share with readers and followers.

-I became convinced after cutting out all these ingredients for a period of 3 months and finding my symptoms subside, that this was the answer and that a yeast free diet and candida overgrowth must be the truth.
+I became convinced after cutting out all these ingredients for a period of 3 months and finding my symptoms subside, that this was the answer and that a yeast-free diet and candida overgrowth must be the truth.

-I cringed a little inside when I needed to explain my diet choice: I couldn’t find anyone else extolling the virtues of yeast free, why was I the only one?
+I cringed a little inside when I needed to explain my diet choice: I couldn’t find anyone else extolling the virtues of yeast-free, why was I the only one?
 I had an inner nagging doubt that something was amiss.

 Before I go on, I must say that of course candidiasis does exist.
 But usually only in high-risk patients with extremely low immune systems, for example, people with AIDS/HIV or those who have recently been admitted to hospital.

 Candida overgrowth is not something that affects a large proportion of the population.

-Naturally, a diet which is low in alcohol, free sugars and processed foods and high in vegetables, fruit, untreated fish and meat is going to get the thumbs up from your body and better reaction from an unhappy gut.
+Naturally, a diet which is low in alcohol, free sugars, and processed foods and high in vegetables, fruit, untreated fish and meat are going to get the thumbs up from your body and better reaction from an unhappy gut.

-Now don’t get me wrong, I love Sarah Wilson’s I Quit Sugar just as much as the next person – delicious recipes and ways to decrease* free sugar intake right there in one lovely book.
+Now don’t get me wrong, I love Sarah Wilson’s I Quit Sugar just as much as the next person – delicious recipes and ways to decrease free sugar intake right there in one lovely book.

-The basis of the yeast free and anti-candida diet run the risk of doing the same: scaring people away from perfectly healthy products and ingredients like mushrooms, miso, shellfish and grapes on the basis of wholly unbalanced evidence.
+The basis of the yeast-free and anti-candida diet run the risk of doing the same: scaring people away from perfectly healthy products and ingredients like mushrooms, miso, shellfish, and grapes on the basis of wholly unbalanced evidence.

 So in summary: if you’ve been reading online and think you’ve got candida overgrowth and you’re not someone with an extremely low immune system, the chances are you probably don’t.